RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

 ## Step 3: Saving events

 For this step, we will not have to modify our *functional core*.
 There is only one missing requirement there for an *event-sourced* implementation that we will introduce in step 4.
-All the other upcomming changes will impact the *imperative shell* and the application/infrastructure layer.
+All the other upcoming changes will impact the *imperative shell* and the application/infrastructure layer.

 To save our events, first we must change our dependencies to save an `Events list` with our `PrinterState`: